 There is more to Sumidero Canyon than just the river and walls

-After an hours drive from San Cristobal de Las Casas we arrive at the dock for our 2 hour boat ride down the Canyon.
+After an hours drive from San Cristobal de Las Casas we arrived at the dock for our 2-hour boat ride down the Canyon.

 On arrival, we were kitted out with life jackets and a wristband.
 There is an entrance fee that has to be paid to the National Park of MXN30 per person.
 As we entered the canyon there was a high tower on our right-hand side, the boat slowed down and we all had to raise our right arm to show our wristbands.

 As we rounded a small bend the boat started to slow down and drift towards the river bank on the left-hand side.
 Sleepily an American crocodile opened one eye, eyed us up and down (as if to say oh not, not again) and went back to sleep again.
 He was a big one!
 One that you would not want to come to close to at any time.
 Showtime!
 He turned around came gliding towards us just enough to scare most of us on the boat, flipped his tail and went back to his beach to doze.
 Just what we all needed, a bit of excitement for the morning.